General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of GHDs

 Let $\classC$ be a class of hypergraphs.
 We say that $\classC$ has the {\em bounded multi-intersection property (BMIP)} if there exist constants $c$ and $i$ such that every hypergraph $H$ in $\classC$ has the \icBMIP.
 Class $\classC$ of hypergraphs has the {\em logarithmically-bounded multi-intersection property (LogBMIP)} if there is a constant $c$ such that for the hypergraphs $\HH\in \classC$, $\cmiwidth{c}{\HH}$ is $\calO(\log n)$, where $n$ denotes the size of the hypergraph $\HH$. \end{definition}

+\begin{example} Figure~\ref{fig:GHDvsHD_graph} shows the hypergraph $H_0 = (V_0,E_0)$ with $ghw(\HH_0)=2$ but $hw(\HH_0)$=3. (which is from \cite{2009gottlob}, which, in turn, was inspired by work of Adler~\cite{adler2004marshals}).
+Figure \ref{fig:H0_HD} shows an HD of width 3 and Figure \ref{fig:H0_GHD} shows GHDs of width 2 for the hypergraph $H_0$.
+The BIP and the 3-BMIP of $H_0$ is 1.
+Starting from c=4, the c-BMIP is 0. $\Diamond$ \end{example}

-Clearly, the LogBMIP is the most liberal restriction on classes of hypergraphs introduced in Definitions~\ref{def:bip} and \ref{def:bmip}.
-The main result in this section is that the \rec{GHD,\,$k$} problem with fixed $k$ is tractable for any class of hypergraphs satisfying this very criterion.
+The LogBMIP is the most liberal restriction on classes of hypergraphs introduced in Definitions~\ref{def:bip} and \ref{def:bmip}.
+The main result in this section will be that the \rec{GHD,\,$k$} problem with fixed $k$ is tractable for any class of hypergraphs satisfying this criterion.